KyleAMathews/blog/src/pages/2016-08-12---gatsby-open-source-work/index.md

 compilation of a decade+ of thought about and experimentation into what is the perfect toolset for building for the web.

-They were also both, interestingly, by-products of working on my startup RelateRocket.
+Both projects were also, interestingly, by-products of working on my startup RelateRocket.
 Gatsby started when I needed to create a website for RelateRocket and wanted to avoid using anything other than React.js.
 Typography.js started when we were thinking about building a product that'd automatically create personalized landing pages for sales reps to send and I started thinking about how to easily/quickly emulate the typography and other design choices from our customers' websites.
-It is satisfying that although the startup didn't succeed that phoenix-like, something of value has risen from the ashes.
+It is satisfying that although the startup didn't succeed, something of value has risen, phoenix-like, from the ashes.

 Now that my full attention is on Gatsby, I have a number of ideas I'm working on that I'm really excited about.